solanacryptodev/blink-station-core/README.md

 The long-term vision of Blink Station 10 is to give you an edge by leveraging the power of artificial intelligence to save you time.
 This will be done by building the following features.
-This list is a WIP and will grow as new and current programs are open-sourced to the SA community.
+This list is a WIP and will grow as new and current programs are open-sourced to the Star Atlas community.
+- <strong>Sage Sector Scanner (S3):</strong> S3 v1 will serve as the launchpad of
+  one of the primary products of Blink Station 10.
+  - Planetary Resource Analysis
+  - Fleet Movement Analysis
+  - Starbase Progression Analysis
 - <strong>Vector Database Integration:</strong> this will allow for long-term
 planning, strategy and deep analysis of events in the Galia Expanse over time.
 This will strengthen the analytical ability of Atlasson to provide historical data of on-chain events.